 GUI

 The GUI is not the focus for this project, however it can be developed further in the future.
 Pygame was used a simple and easy to use library for a simple UI.
-Some simple animations for water can be implemented in a sinusoidal wave rather then several circles connected together.
+Some simple animations for water can be implemented in a sinusoidal wave rather than several circles connected together.
 Due to not being able to rotate rect objects in Pygame any rectangle drawn at an angle is made from lines: the material are just thick lines, the car’s chassis consists of 4 lines e.g. As for keyboard shortcuts, they could be implemented quite easily, an extra function added such that when the tab button is entered the current input box is turned off and the next one is turned on; or so that when the enter button is pressed the login/ register button is pressed

 Online integration

 Currently there is no use for the user email, if this game were to be implemented online, the users’ email is good way to keep users unique and features such as “forgotten password” can be added.
-Introducing such features would naturally improve what counts as a valid email, currently the program simply checks whether the input has an “@” symbol.
+Introducing such features would naturally improve what counts as a valid email, currently the program simply checks whether the input has a “@” symbol.
+A possible feature is sharing bridges built identifying users by the username or their email,

 Performance